joeyparrish/kinetoscope/README.md

  - [`emulator-patches/`](emulator-patches/): Patches for OSS emulators to emulate the streaming hardware.
  - [`server/`](server/): Details on running a server for Sega video streams.
+ - [`canned-videos/`(canned-videos/): Install canned, pre-encoded videos for use in an emulator or video server.

 ## Links